shneoh/k3s_infra_training/day1/lab2/README.md

 ### ✅ Step 2: Deploy the Vote App

 Ensure your cluster is running, then apply the app manifest
->> Before applying the manifest file, update the manifest with your Student Number XX
+>> Before applying the manifest file, update the manifest with your Student Number XX in the ingress section

 ```bash
 apiVersion: networking.k8s.io/v1